willGuimont/willGuimont.github.io/content/blog/2024-09-10-borealtc/index.md

 # disclaimer = ""
 +++

-Co-authored paper at IROS 2024: [Proprioception Is All You Need: Terrain Classification for Boreal Forests](https://norlab-ulaval.github.io/BorealTC/)
+Co-authored paper at IROS 2024: <a class="external" href="https://norlab-ulaval.github.io/BorealTC/" target="_blank">Proprioception Is All You Need: Terrain Classification for Boreal Forests</a>